WF Chamber of Commerce CEO resigns

-WICHITA FALLS, Texas (KAUZ) - The president and CEO of the Wichita Falls Chamber of Commerce Henry Florsheim is stepping down from his position.
+WICHITA FALLS, Texas (KAUZ) - The president and CEO of the Wichita Falls Chamber of Commerce Henry Florsheim is stepping down from his position, according to a Tuesday announcement.

 Florsheim will be the new economic development director for the City of Cedar Hill.
 Britt said Florsheim made the decision because it was a good move for his family.